 Given these problems, it will be tough for Lululemon to get much closer to perfection than it already is.
 In fact, if sales and earnings start to stagnate, Lululemon could end up losing ground in the years to come.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-Click hereto add Lululemon to My Watchlist, which can find all of our Foolish analysis on it and all your other stocks.
+Click here to add lululemon athletica to My Watchlist, which can find all of our Foolish analysis on it and all your other stocks.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned in this article.
-The Motley Fool owns shares of lululemon athletica and Under Armour.
-Motley Fool newsletter services have recommended buying shares of Under Armour, Nike, and lululemon athletica, as well as creating a diagonal call position in Nike.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+Fool contributor Dan Caplinger has no position in any stocks mentioned.
+The Motley Fool recommends lululemon athletica and Nike and owns shares of Nike.
+Try any of our Foolish newsletter services free for 30 days.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.